 A decent analysis will help you gain an objective overview rather than get fixated on specific features.
 You should first be very clear on the issues your site has and the problems you're looking to solve.
 You can then go to the competitors to understand *how* they have tackled these problems and can assess how well their solutions would help your users.

 It might be that you can look at the same competitor sites for solutions to every challenge, in which case you should aim for at least 6 to study.
-If your project involves several quite disparate areas then you should look at the most relevant sites for each challenge—aim for 3-4 for each one.
+If your project involves several quite disparate features then you should look at the most relevant sites for each challenge—aim for 3-4 for each one.

 Finally, I like to summarise my recommendations for the most effective features I think my project could incorporate.
 This should provide plenty of inspiration so you can start designing solutions.